mappingtools/mappingtools.github.io/docs/01-mapping-tools/02-installation.md

 ## Setup {#setup}

-Once you have installed Mapping Tools, go to **Options > Preferences** to configure Mapping Tools.
+Once you have installed Mapping Tools, click the button in the top left to open the navigation menu and go to **Preferences** to configure Mapping Tools.

 The most important fields to set are the following: